 You take one comprehensive Chinese language course for a total of 9 credits.

 People flock to Beijing to experience the cultural and political capital of China.
 Historical and cultural sites are everywhere – including 6 UNESCO World Heritage sites – the standard local accent makes it a great place to study language, and the accessible public transportation makes it easy for students to get around.
-Spend a summer experiencing incredible food, meeting wonderful people, and enjoying a front row seat to China’s developments.
+Spend a semester experiencing incredible food, meeting wonderful people, and enjoying a front row seat to China’s developments.

-Beijing is a vibrant international city, but sometimes it’s nice to get out of the city and back to nature.
+A Weekend Away.
+Sometimes it’s nice to get out of the city and back to nature.
 Once a summer, the program takes you on a weekend trip to another part of China.
 Navigate the winding peaks of Wang Xiang Yan and enjoy the mist of waterfalls at Tao Hua Gu in Anyang.
 Or visit the Yungang Caves in Datong to witness remnants of the Silk Road and art inspired by Indian, Persian, and Greek influences.
 See the incredible Purple Mountain Park in Nanjing, then take time on your own to explore.

 Director of China Programs